Four billion years ago, when the first gene awoke within the first primordial cell and life began, that first gene may well have coded for an enzyme.

 Richard Furneaux and Peter Tyler, New Zealand chemists, arrived in the Bronx a year later.
 “After discussing transition states in my office, we drove to a waterfront restaurant in New Rochelle,” Vern recalls.
 “Over drinks, I sketched on a bar napkin the structure of a molecule I thought would be a good transition-state analogue for PNP.
 The concept of transition states was new to them, but they understood the chemistry needed to synthesize the inhibitor I wanted.”

 Vern and his new partners shook hands and agreed that their two institutions would share equally in any revenue arising from their collaboration.
-“It’s truly been a great partnership—one that has worked really well for 25 years and counting,” says Vern.
+“It’s truly been a great partnership—one that has worked really well for 25 years and counting,” Vern says.

 Back in New Zealand, synthesizing what became known as “the bar-napkin inhibitor” was a difficult four-year effort requiring 21 steps.
 Finally, the first PNP transition-state analogue was successfully synthesized, nearly identical in structure to Vern’s bar-napkin sketch.
 Then came a crucial test.